If you are a Tees Valley resident, you could be eligible for this award.

 To apply for one of these scholarships:

-If you are eligible, you will be invited to apply after 31 January 2018 - this includes students who start their course in January 2018.
+If you are eligible, you will be invited to apply in October 2022.

 We give you priority if you: